moorechow/pyRevit/4addingscriptsandtabs.md

 A group bundle is a bundle that can contain command bundles and other group bundles.
 They come in all different shapes and sizes but they have a few features in common:

 - They can contain command bundles and other group bundles.
 (But I've already said that)
-- `icon.png`: Bundle can include an icon for their user interface.
+- **`icon.png`**: Bundle can include an icon for their user interface.
-- `lib`: The can define a python library (a sub-folder named `lib` inside the bundle will do).
+- **`lib`**: The can define a python library (a sub-folder named `lib` inside the bundle will do).
 This library will be accessible to all the commands in this bundle and other child group bundles.
 This folder can contain all the python modules that are being shared between the child commands.
-- `_layout`: This is a text file inside the bundle that defines the order in which the bundle contents should be created in the user interface.
-The contents of this file should be the names of the component in order.
+- **`_layout`**: This is a text file inside the bundle that defines the order in which the bundle contents should be created in the user interface.
+The contents of this file should be the names of the component in the order that they should be created in the user interface.

 Here is `_layout` file example.
 This is a layout file for a Group Bundle that has a series of push buttons and other group bundles under itself: